Isi2000/EZFRACTALS/README.md

 3. **`mandel_gen` Function**:
    - This function generates the Mandelbrot set and zooms into it based on a scaling factor.
+   - Numerical constants are choosen in a way so that the plot is centered and good to view
+   - zoom_real and zoom_imaginary are the coordinates for the zoom in the Argand Gauss plane
    - It takes a scaling factor as input, which determines the extent of zoom into the Mandelbrot set.
    - The function calculates the complex coordinates for each point on the grid based on the scaling factor and the grid dimensions.
    - It then calls the `num_iter` function to compute the fractal value for each point and stores it in the `board` vector.